 He scoffed.
 "I wouldn't be caught dead—."

-The old man moved like lightning, poking one in each of their lobes.
+The old man moved like lightning, poking one in each of the demons' lobes.
 Three snarls rose simultaneously.

 "You old bat!"